Gustavinho/laravelviews.com/resources/docs/docs/detail-view.md

 ```

 ## Using more components
-Some detail views can be complexer than a single attributes list, this detail view can render any other type of custom component as it is needed using the `UI` facade instead of a single data array.
+Some detail views can be more complex than a single attributes list, this detail view can render any other type of custom component as it is needed using the `UI` facade instead of a single data array.

 ```php
 UI::component('components.my-custom-component', ['attribute' => 'value' ])